MetzinAround/practical-classroom-workshop/course/adding_more_than_one_page.md

 ---
 ```

-The [just-the-docs tutorial](https://pmarsceill.github.io/just-the-docs/docs/navigation-structure/#pages-with-children) explains more about using parent and children pages!
+The <a href="https://pmarsceill.github.io/just-the-docs/docs/navigation-structure/#pages-with-children" target="_blank">just-the-docs tutorial</a> explains more about using parent and children pages!

 [Next Page](https://devops-education.gitlab.io/cwac-workshop/course/links_to_examples/)